-SwiftStart [19] calls for starting slow-start as usual and using packet-pair [14] with the first window of data packets to estimate the bottleneck bandwidth.
+SwiftStart [20] calls for starting slow start as usual and using packet-pair [15] with the first window of data packets to estimate the bottleneck bandwidth.
 That estimate is then used to rapidly increase the congestion window before the second window of data is transmitted.
 While it is not clear how accurate an estimate would need to be to be useful, [4] suggests that using packet-pair to determine an accurate estimate of the capacity within the first part of a TCP connection is difficult.
-We also note that accurate bandwidth estimation has been a popular recent research topic and that the schemes to come out of this work have largely required more than a small handful of packets to obtain accurate estimates of the path capacity [21].
+We also note that accurate bandwidth estimation has been a popular recent research topic and that the schemes to come out of this work have largely required more than a small handful of packets to obtain accurate estimates of the path capacity [22].

-The second class of mechanisms for faster slow-start uses an assessment of the network path by concurrent or previous connections to the same peer.
+The second class of mechanisms to reduce the length of the slow start phase of a connection bases the increase on the assessment of the network path by concurrent or previous connections to the same peer.
 Assume that some TCP connection has probed the network path and is using a congestion window of X segments.
-The essential idea behind this class of mechanisms is that a subsequent connection which starts right after the first connection might leverage this information and use an initial congestion window of X segments as well.
+The essential idea behind this class of mechanisms is that a subsequent connection which starts right after the first connection might as well leverage this information and use an initial congestion window of X segments, as well.
 Further, if the connections are running in parallel then the connections can share some global congestion window.
-TCP Fast Start [17] and the Congestion Manager [5] are examples of this class of mechanisms.
+TCP Fast Start [18] and the Congestion Manager [5] are examples of this class of mechanisms.
 Clearly, if a connection starts and there is no history about the peer this mechanism is of no benefit.

-XCP (Explicit Control Protocol) [13] is a proposal for a new congestion control mechanism based on explicit and fine-grained per-packet feedback from the routers over the course of the entire transfer.
+XCP (Explicit Control Protocol) [14] is a proposal for a new congestion control mechanism based on explicit and fine-grained per-packet feedback from the routers over the course of the entire transfer.
 XCP is similar to Quick-Start in that the routers are explicitly involved in feedback on the senders' allowed transmission rates, but the goals of the two schemes are different.
 While XCP provides a full-fledged congestion control mechanism, Quick-Start, in some sense, provides just the opposite; Quick-Start provides for a brief check to determine whether a higher sending rate is allowed.
 Quick-Start also requires less new state in routers than XCP (which makes sense given the magnitude of the tasks each performs).
 Also, XCP faces some of the same challenges as Quick-Start (e.g., determining if all routers along some path support the given mechanism).
 Quick-Start can also be viewed as complimentary to XCP in that Quick-Start could be used as part of the startup phase for XCP, allowing a large initial sending rate and then transferring control to XCP.
-Finally, Ouick-Start could provide useful data in the investigation of new, fine-grained congestion control mechanisms.
+Finally, Quick-Start could provide useful data in the investigation of new, fine-grained congestion control mechanisms.

 Measurement-based admission control research has investigated various algorithms at network nodes for admitting or rejecting flows, when given some Quality-of-Service requirements (see for example [8]).
-Quick-Start solves a somewhat similar problem in terms of the router algorithms for approving Quick-Start requests.
-However, while measurement-based admission control algorithms are designed for implementing soft Quality-of-Service based on some target parameters such as bandwidth or packet loss rate, Quick-Start is a light-weight mechanism specifically intended for resolving the appropriate sending rate for a best-effort flow on an underutilized path.
+Quick-Start solves a somewhat similar problem regarding router algorithms for approving Quick-Start requests so that the network utilization stays within acceptable limits.
+However, while measurement-based admission control algorithms are designed for implementing soft Quality-of-Service based on some target parameters, such as bandwidth or packet loss rate, Quick-Start is a light-weight mechanism specifically intended for resolving the appropriate sending rate for a best-effort flow on an underutilized path.